OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You're now attached to the suspended process and ready to go ahead with the jdb commands.
 Entering `?` prints the complete list of commands.
 Unfortunately, the Android VM doesn't support all available JDWP features.
 For example, the `redefine` command, which would let you redefine a class' code is not supported.
 Another important restriction is that line breakpoints won't work because the release bytecode doesn't contain line information.
 Method breakpoints do work, however.
 Useful working commands include:

-- classes: list all loaded classes
+- *classes: list all loaded classes
-- class/methods/fields <class id>: Print details about a class and list its methods and fields
+- class/method/fields <class id>: Print details about a class and list its method and fields
 - locals: print local variables in current stack frame
 - print/dump <expr>: print information about an object
 - stop in <method>: set a method breakpoint